 With personal loans and car loans, you might be able to qualify for financing with a DTI ratio higher than the typical 43% cap for a qualified mortgage.
 But you should pay close attention to your interest rate and monthly payment to make sure it’s affordable for you.

-Wells Fargo says that if you have a DTI of 35% or less, you’re probably in pretty good shape.
+Wells Fargo, for example, says that if you have a DTI of 35% or less, you’re probably in pretty good shape.

 What is a good debt-to-income ratio?